 - Milwaukee Water Works is fully prepared to continue providing safe water for customers 24 hours a day.

 - Drop-Off Centers remain open.
+Face masks are required.
 Fees are suspended to minimize person-to-person contact and to assist the community who may be financially impacted by COVID-19.
 Confirm hours of operation.

 - Construction projects programmed and under contract for the 2020 season are proceeding.